 Why taking a holistic approach is important for chronic conditions?

-Integrative medicine looks at you as a whole person to nurture your mind, body and soul as you live with this disease.
-By looking at a patient through a variety of lenses, we’re able to holistically heal with both conventional (aka pharmaceuticals) and complementary (aka lifestyle) treatments.
+Integrative medicine looks at you as a whole person to nurture your mind, body and soul as you both live with and work to heal from your condition.
+By looking at a patient through a variety of lenses, we’re able to heal with both conventional (aka pharmaceuticals) and complementary (aka lifestyle) treatments.

-Mind/Body Medicine (M/BM for short) combines a range of behavioral and lifestyle interventions with traditional medical interventions.
-This revolutionary approach shows that the mind can affect the immune system via the autonomic nervous system.
-Common themes in M/BM are self-awareness, self-regulation, and self-care strategies to manage wellness and health.
+Mind/Body Medicine combines a range of behavioral and lifestyle interventions with traditional psychological interventions.
+Based on the latest research on chronic symptoms and the brain, this revolutionary approach understands that the brain can affect the immune system, increase or even cause pain, and shows us how our behaviors, thoughts and emotions can affect our bodies.
+This is the basis of the Mayv Program.
+Common themes in Mind/Body Medicine are self-awareness, self-regulation, and self-care strategies to manage wellness and health.
 The patient is understood as a totality of body, mind, and spirit, and interventions are directed holistically at each of these facets of a person.
-Examples of M/BM techniques include:
+Examples of Mind/Body Medicine techniques include: